Goda’s Slave – Chapter 7: Twin Gardens

 Thinking that she was being dismissed, Kanna stood, but before she could turn around to the gateway, the priestess waved her over.

 “Come.”
 Her face looked friendly.
-“Let us go into the sanctuary of the temple for a minute, so that you may get to know the Goddess.”
+“Let us go into the sanctuary of the temple for a moment, so that you may get to know the Goddess.”

 “My priestess,” Goda said, her tone respectful, but nonetheless laced with an edge of displeasure.
 “Kanna Rava is an Upperlander, and she doesn’t share our faith.
-You may be able to compel her because she’s a slave, but don’t you think this interferes with the religious freedoms that she has under the law?”
+We may be able to compel her to walk on temple ground because she’s a slave, but is it not the law that she may choose to keep her own religion?”

-“Isn’t it said that in every word a priestess speaks, there is a seed of the law that should be obeyed?” the woman openly chided her.
-Even still, the priestess’s expression hadn’t changed.
-“And I am telling you right now, Goda, to be still and shut your mouth.
-Kanna Rava can come inside and see the Goddess Mahara for herself, and then Kanna Rava can decide for herself if she loves the Goddess the way you and I do.”
+“Isn’t it said that in every word a priestess speaks, there is a seed of the law that should be obeyed?” the priestess openly chided her.
+Even still, the woman’s smile hadn’t changed.
+“And I am telling you right now, Goda, to be still—and shut your mouth.
+Kanna Rava can come inside and see the Goddess Mahara for herself, and then Kanna Rava can decide if she loves the Goddess the way you and I do.”

-Goda’s jaw tightened, but she said nothing more and she took a step back.
-Her posture seemed to say that she had given in.
+Goda’s jaw tightened, but she said nothing more.
+It seemed she had given in.

 “Then please do so, if the cuff begins to alert you.
 We don’t need a foreigner screaming and twitching all over the floor of the temple.
 It would interrupt the evening prayers.”